-Simply the idea of completing the Ironman, could leave any sane person in awe.
-The thought of doing one yourself, none the less having considered that thought long enough to be looking for a 1 year Ironman training plan, boarders on the heroic.
+Simply the idea of completing an Ironman® triathlon, could leave any sane person in awe.
+The thought of doing one yourself, none the less having considered that thought long enough to be looking for a 1 year triathlon training plan, boarders on the heroic.

 To many, it’s impossible.
 A feat so difficult and unimaginable, 99%+ of the world’s population dare not even consider trying.

 But a long course triathlon, like an Ironman®, isn’t for the world’s population.
 It’s for a select few who possess the mental and physical toughness not only to show up on race day, but to persevere through to the finish.